>

 PAA frequency is higher on mobile than on desktop

-The percent of SERPs with PAA results is much higher on mobile devices.
+The percentage of SERPs with PAA results is much higher on mobile devices.
 In the United States, they appear three times as often on mobile than on desktop; in Singapore, they appear almost twice more often in mobile results.

 This may not come as a surprise since most of us spend more time on mobile devices.
 Most likely Google wants to save users time in typing on mobile and make sure they have fast-loading results.
 This helps the user experience and makes people want to use Google for mobile.